Virginia Commercial Lease Agreement

 Utility Submetering

-Landlords are permitted to charge business lessees for submetered utilities if such charges are included in the lease agreement.
-These utilities may encompass sewage, water, natural gas, oil, and electricity.
-Additionally, commercial tenants have the right to request that the landlord test the energy allocation equipment at no cost every two years, as stipulated in Va.
-Code § 55.1-1404.
+Landlords can charge business lessees for submetered utilities if the lease agreement includes such charges.
+These utilities may include sewage, water, natural gas, oil, and electricity.
+Additionally, Va.
+Code § 55.1-1404 gives commercial tenants the right to request energy allocation equipment testing.
+The landlord must provide this testing at no cost every two years.

 Statutes